CONSTITUTION AND BYLAWS OF THE AMERICAN SOCIETY FOR PHARMACOLOGY AND EXPERIMENTAL THERAPEUTICS, INC.

 ITEM 4.
 Emeritus Members.
 A Regular or Affiliate member may qualify for Emeritus status in ASPET if they have been: a) a member of ASPET for 30 years; OR b) retired and have been a member of ASPET for 5 consecutive years immediately prior to retirement.
 Please contact the Membership Department to request Emeritus status.
 Emeritus members are relieved from the annual assessment while retaining the privileges of membership.

 ITEM 5.
 Affiliate Members.
-Any qualified person who is engaged in the study of problems in pharmacology but does not meet requirements for Regular membership may be eligible for Affiliate Membership, which shall be nonvoting.
+Any qualified person who is engaged in the study of problems in pharmacology but does not meet requirements for Regular membership may be eligible for Affiliate Membership.
 Affiliate Members may later be proposed for Regular Membership, upon meeting the requirements.

 ITEM 6.
 Student Members.
 Persons who are enrolled in undergraduate, post-baccalaureate, graduate, or professional